The $1.2million upgrade of the administration block, hall and staffroom is completed.

 10th anniversary of relationship with the Akemi English Language School (AES) from Hiroshima, Japan.
 In late-March Spotswood hosted a group of students from Akemi.

-On Wednesday 15th March, local climber Mr. Derek Andrews and HOD-PE Mr. Phil Gayton led a group of 19 staff and students to the summit of Mt.
+On Wednesday 15th March, local climber Mr. Derek Andrews and HOD-PE Mr. Phil Gayton led a group of 19 that included 3 staff and 16 students (14 International and 2 Year 13 Sport & Recreation class) to the summit of Mt.
 Taranaki/Egmont.
 The highlight was when the Principal Graeme McFadyen stood on summit rock and raised the Spotswood flag.

 For 3 weeks in April Jayden Hill & Dayna Roberts travelled to Nepal on a "Youth to Everest" trek.